 From a business perspective, many crazy things happened and did not happen.
 In truth, we had already recorded these three albums BEFORE any of them had been released in our own country.
 The truth is that no one at any of the major and not-so-major Jazz labels wanted the recordings.
 They just didn't know what it was.
 For them, it just did not fit into any one convenient category, and marketing people desperately need that.
 For me, this was very sad, and very frustrating.
 Finally after an interminable period of indecision and back & forth, Ron Goldstein of Antilles Records, a division of Island Records, finally decided to pick-up both "EYEWITNESS" and "CASA LOCO."
 So, those recordings were finally released in 1984-1985.
 When "EYEWITNESS" was first released here in the USA, it was very strange for all of us to do interviews abut it because we were already two more recordings beyond it - but we couldn't talk about them because NO ONE, apart from our musician friends had heard them.
 In the meantime, the group had built-up quite a following by playing with some regularity at Seventh Avenue South, the club that had been started by the Brecker Brothers.
 We certainly had some really wild night there!
 It was a crazy time!
 However, as we never had a real manager, it was hard to work outside of New York and Japan!
 We did play one concert in Boston at the Berklee Performance Center and sadly, that was it!!!
 The money was so bad that we could not even afford to stay overnight there.
 We flew up, played, and we flew right back!

-Though, since 1985, we have not played together again as the original group, it's obvious that Anthony, Steve and Manolo have come to be regards as giants on their instruments.
-I remain very, very proud of what we did together.
+Though, since 1985, we have not played together again as the original group, it's obvious that Anthony, Steve and Manolo have come to be regarded as giants on their instruments.
+Be assured that, I remain very, very proud of what we did together.
 For me, this concept of music-making that we started together continues to the present.
 Almost everything that I have done since this group bears the influence of the sounds and textures that we created together.
 Though Steve Jordan was not present, recordings like "PUBLIC ACCESS"(1989); "HEADLINE"(1992); and "CROSSINGS"(1994) continued to reflect the sounds of Eyewitness.

 Though I have stated this before, most music fans operate under the grave misconception that "the artist" has some control over, or something to say about their previously recorded catalog albums.
 And if that was true, logic would dictate that we would be, at the very least, consulted should a possible reissue package be in consideration.
 However, the truth is that we rarely, if ever, have anything to say!!!
 Unlike my first reissue package for BGO Records, of my three Columbia Records albums from 1977-79, this Eyewitness reissue package was actually my idea, and one that I floated to Andy Gray at BGO.
 But this gesture might never have happened had it not been for the wonderful piece written by John Kelman, Eyewitness Remembered, for allaboutjazz.com, and that very piece served as an inspiration to float the idea of an Eyewitness reissue.
 Now, here we are, some months later, the reissue has been officially released and now, Kelman has penned this superb Review of the package.
 We hope that everyone will take a moment to read what he had to say about these recordings and the players.
 One must remember that, because Universal Music, now controls these three albums, they can do whatever they like with them - and that includes doing NOTHING at all!
 For me, it's just a miracle of collective energy and cooperation that this reissue release has now happened.